We are suffering an epidemic of body anxiety and body shame.

 Body Peace is the confidence and strength we possess when we trust our body’s natural wisdom and beauty and draw on this trust to develop a healthy, flourishing life.
-Body Peace is a type of Power that allow us to feel confident with ourselves and our place in the world.
+And Body Peace is a type of Power that allow us to feel confident with ourselves and our place in the world.

 When we have Body Peace, we trust our bodies.
 We know that our bodies are naturally wise and want us to be healthy and strong.
-We understand that our bodies know the right things for us to eat, how we need to move to feel good, and we know that our bodies are on our side.
+And we understand that our bodies know the right things for us to eat, how we need to move to feel good, and we know that our bodies are on our side.

 When we have Body Peace, we value our body’s unique wisdom, beauty, and strength.
 We know that as we love and support our body, it expresses this unique wisdom, beauty, and strength naturally.

-When we have Body Peace, we honor our own unique wisdom, beauty, and strength, and we know that its unique expression is always good enough and deserving of love and appreciation.
+When we have Body Peace, we honor our own unique wisdom, beauty, and strength.
+And we know that its unique expression is always good enough and deserving of love and appreciation.
 We never have to be anyone other than who we are.

 When we have Body Peace, we reject any suggestion that we need to look differently than we look now.
 We recognize that our bodies have strong and weak moments, healthy and sick moments, beautiful and not-so-beautiful moments.
-We embrace all of these moments as a part of our unique journey and recognize that they provide valuable feedback.
+And we embrace all of these moments as a part of our unique journey and recognize that they provide valuable feedback.

 How Do We Know Body Peace is Our Birthright?